tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

     S: status
     U: unknown

-..
-00e5f0c36294f0eee4a30cabb7c6046c   U   calculate
-    585599fe9149eed3e2dced76ef246903   A   calculate
-    2faf0f76bde3af984a91b5e42e0d6a0b   U   calculate
-    75e65263ecf783a50858e3c73365de16   U   calculate
-    ...
-    13d54ee5821a739d50fc824214ae9a60   U   calculate
-    09310923e2ddaf5d55201ccfa25b594a   U   calculate
-    029bd71f9412e12a881df1aaf9a3a093   U   calculate
-    03d50a048c0423bda80c9a56e939f05b   U   calculate
-    2fc4156e493deb1ab16607a3c2b99630   U   calculate
-    d61ac71a00bf73a38434c884c0aa82c9   A   calculate
-    22fa30ddf3cc90b1b79d19fa7385bc95   U   calculate
-    41dea88eaee4159c3a5e7dce6d8e51f7   A   calculate
-    3201fd381819dde4329d1754233f7b76   U   calculate
-    1524633c646adce7579abdd9c0154d0f   U   calculate
-    d3012d490304c3c1171a273a50b653ad   U   calculate
-    9fa1900a378aa05b9fd3d89f11ef0e5b   U   calculate

-All jobs in the projects are currently eligible for the calculate operation (*next_op* column), but jobs that are currently active on the cluster will be shown as such in the second column.
+All jobs in the projects are currently eligible for the ``calculate`` operation (*next_op* column), but jobs that are currently active on the cluster will be shown as such in the second column.
-Once the operation has completed, the *next_op* column will become empty since the post-condition that we set would indicate that the operation has completed.
+Once the operation has completed, the *next_op* column will become empty since the post-condition we defined has been met and no further operations need to be run.

-The labels section showed above the list of jobs provides an additional way to enrich the status output.
+The *labels* section showed above the list of jobs provides an additional way to enrich the status output.
 Users have the option of creating and registering arbitrary functions as labels to provide additional information on job status.
 When defined, these labels appear in a column to the right of the *next_op* column to indicate which labels apply to which jobs.
 These labels can also be used as conditions for operation execution; for example, we could have a simple label defined by ``def calculated(job): tmax in job.document`` to indicate that the *calculate* operation had been performed.

 The quick overview of this section highlights the core features of the signac framework.
-Although demonstrated here for a very simple example, the data model scales easily to thousands of data points and far more complex and nonlinear workflows.
+Although the example demonstrated here is simple, the data model scales easily to thousands of data points and far more complex and nonlinear workflows.
-Demonstrations can be seen on the documentation on ReadTheDocs `signac.readthedocs.io`, the signac website `signac.io`, or the paper in the Journal of Computational Materials Science :cite:`ADORF2018220`.
+Demonstrations can be seen on the documentation on ReadTheDocs (`https://signac.readthedocs.io <https://signac.readthedocs.io>`_), the signac website (`https://signac.io <https://signac.io>`_), or the paper in the Journal of Computational Materials Science :cite:`ADORF2018220`.

 Design and Implementation